 Chamberlains have put together a list all newlyweds need to do.
 It may not be as fun as finding your special outfit or sampling wedding cakes, but it will ensure you and your spouse are cared for.
 We guarantee it will cost less than the wedding and it has the added bonus that it doesn’t involve the in-laws (unless you want it to).

 Marriage revokes former Wills.
 If you have made a Will and later get married, that Will is revoked by virtue of the marriage (with only a few exceptions).
 Your spouse doesn’t ‘automatically’ get your estate.
 If you don’t make a new Will after marriage, you will die ‘intestate’, which means, dying without a will, which has its own set of troubles.
 This is not to say your spouse won’t have some automatic rights to your estate, they do, but to enforce those rights, they will have to go through a bit of a process that can be avoided by having a Will.

 2. Get an Enduring Power of Attorney.

 Marriage revokes former Powers of Attorney.
-If you have made a Power of Attorney nominating a person other than your spouse as attorney, unless it expressly states that the document is made in contemplation of marriage, than that document will be void.
-Like Wills though, your spouse is not ‘automatically’ your enduring attorney.
+If you have made a Power of Attorney nominating a person other than your spouse as an attorney unless it expressly states that the document is made in contemplation of marriage than that document will be void.
+Like Wills, your spouse is not ‘automatically’ your enduring attorney.
 This document is still needed to enable your spouse to make critical decisions if you have lost capacity.
 The alternative is a trip to the Guardianship Tribunal to get an order of the Tribunal to allow you to make decisions for your spouse.